~This DIY Disney Easter Baskets shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions and ideas are mine alone.

 After spraying both baskets, I let them dry outside for 30 minutes.

-I’m not sure if any of these items are avaliable at Walmart this year so I’m linking to Amazon in case you are interested in copying these Easter baskets.
+I’m unsure if any of these items are available at Walmart this year, so I’m linking to Amazon in case you are interested in copying these Easter baskets.